Apply for a Grant

 Return to a Grant Application

 All grant requests begin with a phone call or conversation with C3F staff.
-We answered general questions during the live Zoom call, and we encourage you to schedule time with Ashley or Megan to discuss your specific grant ideas and questions, and to get started on an application.
+We encourage prospective applicants to schedule time with Ashley or Megan to discuss your specific grant ideas and questions, and to get started on an application anytime.
 See the chart above for which staff member you should call, depending on which grant cycle you think your proposal will fit within.
 If you're not sure where to start, or if you have multiple needs and want to brainstorm where/when they could each fit, schedule a call with Ashley.

 FAQ